wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 ---
 ### Why Template?

-A _template engine_ enables us to use static template files in an application.
-At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
-This approach makes it easier to design an HTML page.
+A _`template engine`_ enables us to use static template files in an application.
+At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an final HTML.

 MVC separation, see  [ASP.NET MVC Pattern](https://dotnet.microsoft.com/apps/aspnet/mvc) .